IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo - Appendix.md

 - Owl is getting Mettlewise to fly the automata controlling kites at specified locations
 	- Mettlewise thinks the kites have surveillance equipment to catch petty crimes - Owl let her think it was her idea, helped develop the equipment
 	- some kites also disperse fliers for the temple (could be a good plot hook!)
-- Valespinner has remote device to hijack Eledeia's automata and control them, disguised as part of a device to distribute leaflets
+- Valespinner has a transponder to hijack Eledeia's automata and control them, disguised as part of a device to distribute leaflets
 	- Owl stole one of the automata to synthesize the key.
 The automata later turned up drowned + damaged.
+		- Owl paid a visit to Eledeia estate once, to discuss donations to the temple
 	- Merriwink paid Myla (featherweight) to install the device.
-Myla got the aerial leaflet printer as a sample from Auric Trading
+Myla got the aerial leaflet printer as a sample from Kingswill Trading
 - discreetly transport automata by loading a bunch into cargo container, have one push it around - cargo loading automata are fairly common with the Giltstern crew
 	- also use to transport sahuagin in cargo
 Reservoir Attacks